 This seating area amid the water feature is closed in with an arborvitae (Thuja) hedge.

 A consistent hedge planted at a finished height can create a wonderful backdrop for a flower garden.

 Why Choose American Arborvitae?

 Thuja Occidentalis is hard to beat if you want an easy care privacy hedge.
 The tree is tolerant to all soil conditions and most climates including both hot summers and cold winters.
 Plant several American Arborvitae Hedge in a row where the dense foliage will create a natural privacy fence.
-If you want an accent tree that takes no maintenance, Thuja Occidentalis is an excellent hedge choice.
+If you want an accent tree that takes no maintenance, this tree is an excellent hedge choice.
 So even if you don’t know gardening basics, this columnar and pyramidal tree will still grow naturally.

 Planting Thuja Occidentalis-

 Although, American Arborvitae can be planted in any season, but avoid planting them in hot and warm weather.
 American Arborvitae tolerates almost any soil condition, but it prefers acidic and moist soil.
 Choose a spot in your garden where it receives partial shade to full sun.

 Watering Thuja Occidentalis-